MatthieuCoquelin/ProceduralMaze/README.md

 create this mission
 (On Unity this wil be in the following local path: "Assets/Imported")
 #
-Tank you for accepting the mission.
+Thank you for accepting the mission.

 -> UNITY_VERSION: 2020.3.18f1